- Structure of the Warwickshire Safeguarding Children Board

 - Resources for Warwickshire Schools and Other Education Professionals

-- Warwickshire MASH – make a referral/concerns about a child (MARF)
+- Warwickshire MASH – make a referral (MARF)

 - Warwickshire Health Economy and Safeguarding

 - Allegations against people who work with children

 Warwickshire Safeguarding Children Board (WSCB) is a statutory multi-agency partnership which exists to:

 - Ensure that sound arrangements to protect children are in place in Warwickshire;

 - Promote the welfare of children in Warwickshire;

 - Achieve these objectives by promoting interagency cooperation and collaboration.

 WSCB will do this by:

 - Forming a view of the quality of local activity in safeguarding (including early help)